 Most of their life cycle is spent under water.
 It's fun to put a net into the shore of a pond to discover how many critters live in the mud and rotting leaves.
 Tadpoles, pollywogs, baby fish, and all sorts of larvae.
 Maybe even a 2" baby Snapping Turtle.

 Like most other bugs, their "adult" reproductive phases are usually brief - a week or two.
 However, their time as eggs, larvae (in this case, caterpillars), and pupae varies depending on species and climate.

 Some even migrate (eg Monarchs) and some, like Mourning Cloaks, (photo) hibernate, which is why you sometimes see them fully-fledged on the first warm days of Spring.
 Tough buggers, live on tree sap.

-Heard my first cicadas of the summer yesterday - just a few, and just for about an hour or two, but these are probably early risers - first emergers from the soil, practicing playing their instruments.
+Heard my first cicadas of the summer this weekend - just a few, and just for about an hour or two, but these are probably early risers - first emergers from the soil, practicing playing their instruments.
 Maybe this will be a good year for them.